lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Builders/DiscordMessageBuilder.md

 # DiscordMessageBuilder constructor (2 of 2)

-Constructor to use existing message
+Constructor to use an existing message

 ```csharp
 public DiscordMessageBuilder(MessageCreate message)